 2.4GHz 802.11n WiFi

 The Netgear N300 comes with a 2.4Ghz wireless frequency.
 While most routers these days already start shipping with a 5GHz band alongside the 2.4GHz, some people still prefer the 2.4GHz because it has better area coverage.
-While it’s slower than the 5GHz frequency band in terms of download speed, the 2.4GHz has good enough speed for larger room area, reaching up to 300Mbps for the Netgear N300.
+While it’s slower than the 5GHz frequency band in terms of download speed, the 2.4GHz has good enough speed for a larger room area, reaching up to 300Mbps for the Netgear N300.
 See best motherboards with Wi-Fi

 The Netgear N300 comes with a LED light indicator to make it easier to troubleshoot the device should users encounter some problems.
 This is a basic feature for Netgear routers; hence, almost every Netgear routers is formatted with the same LED indicator signals.